 Frequently Asked Questions

-The class size is 60, but will ultimately increase to 70 over the next few years.
+The class size is 75.
 Candidates can begin applying in June by completing their AADSAS application and should complete their application no later than December 15th of the year prior to the year the candidates plan to enter dental school.

 Yes, candidates should complete their Meharry Supplemental Application when they complete their AADSAS Application and pay the $65.00 Supplemental Application Fee before their applications will be considered complete.

 You will be able to check the status of your application online through AADSAS.
 Meharry will also send you regular email notifications updating your application status.
 Please be aware that it is each candidate’s responsibility to regularly check with AADSAS to ensure that his/her application is complete.

 The review of applications for admission begins August 1 annually and continues until the class is filled.